jayrajput/pySearchSelect/examples/README.views.md

 viewSearchSelect
 ================

 bash script to interactively search and select cleartool views.
 I have written this script to interactively select my clearcase views.
-This script passed a list of views to the pySearchSelect command to show a full screen curses based menu to the user to search and select a view.
+This script passes a list of views to the pySearchSelect command to show a full screen curses based menu to the user to search and select a view.
 The list contains the most recently used views followed by others.
 This script keep track of the most recently views.

 Responsibility of this script:
 - Manage the list of all views in allView file.
-- Manage the list of MRU views in mruView file..
+- Manage the list of MRU views in mruView file.
 - Periodically update the above two list.

-I have created allView and mruView needed by this script these files under ~/.viewSearchSelect on my development machine.
+This script will create allView and mruView needed by this script under ~/.viewSearchSelect on my development machine.

 Responsibility of pySearchSelect is to provide a GUI for search and selection